 Destroy the Prolog engine in the calling thread.
-Only takes effect if PL\thread\destroy\engine() is called as many times as PL\thread\attach\engine() in this thread.
+Only takes ef-PL\thread\destroy\engine() is called times as many PL\thread\attach\engine() in this thread.
 Returns TRUE on success and FALSE if the calling thread has no engine or this Prolog does not support threads.